Is the principal employer liable to pay bonus of 8.33% to the contract labours engaged?

 azim_1607@yahoo.com

-Dear "PRABHAT RANJAN MOHANTY".
+Dear "PRABHAT RANJAN MOHANTY",

-Kindly do not jump to the baseless conclusion without applying the mind, request to go through the entire judgment laid down by Kerala High Court in the case Cominco Binani Zinc Ltd 1989 I LLJ 452.
+Kindly do not jump to baseless conclusions without applying the mind.
+I request you to go through the entire judgment laid down by the Kerala High Court in the case of Cominco Binani Zinc Ltd 1989 I LLJ 452, the Karnataka High Court in the case of Shachindra Kumar, Factory Manager, HUL, 2013 LLR 595, and the Apex Court in the matter of Food Corp of India, 1985 II LLJ 4, which has considered the relationship of the Contractor Labor with the Principal Employer.

 Regards,